Catalog of U.S. Government Publications (CGP) Search Tips/Help

 - For more information about GPO's implementation of RDA, including timelines, please click here.

-To search Government eBook records simply search by the term "Gov eBook" as a keyword.
+To search Government eBook records simply search by the term "Gov eBook"

 To find a specific eBook format: